Susky

 Success Ofa (born 29 January 1999), known professionally as Susky, and formerly SuskyDMW, is a Nigerian Singer, Songwriter, and performing artist born and raised in Delta State.

 Early life and education

-Sucess Ofa was born on 29 January 1999, in Delta state.
+Success Ofa was born on 29 January 1999, in Delta state.
 He hails from Ethiope West, Local Government Area of Delta State, Nigeria.
 His parents are Mr Raymond Ofa, his father and Mrs Comfort Ofa, his mother.
 Success was raised in Oghara, Delta State where he lived with his family, and partially Ologo, in Edo State.
 He studied at Oghara Grammar School for his secondary education.
 After completing his secondary education, in 2017 he was admitted to study Science and Laboratory Technology at Otefe Polytechnic, Oghara.

 Career

 2019-2022: Career beginnings and Back Then

 Susky began his musical career under the stage name SuskyDMW, in 2019, he used to play the keyboards while creating cover songs, and sharing freestyles on social media platforms.
 Susky is musically inspired by artists like Davido, Wizkid, Olamide, P-Square and 2Baba.
 In his early career days, he was associated with the DMW, which was how he adopted his previous stage name.

 In June 2022, he released his debut single, "My Grind" featuring singer T-Wave, In July, he released follow up singles "Focus" and "Booty", which was released off his debut EP.
 In October 2022, Susky released his debut extended play titled "Back Then", a 5 tracks Afrobeats project which features tracks like "Booty" and "Flash Dem", the EP was a compilation of some of his singles prior to releasing his EP Project.